adilsonchacon/wheel-old/README.md

 __GOPATH__ is where the Go packages and sources are installed

-At this example the executable file was moved to _/usr/bin_.
+The example above, the executable file was moved to _/usr/bin_.
 But feel free to set it up to any directory you want.
 Just add the path to your _.profile_, as you see below:

 ```
-export PATH=$PATH:YOUR\_DESIRED\_PATH
+export PATH=$PATH:YOUR_DESIRED_PATH
 ```